The Step-By-Step Process to Develop Any Church Team (Part 3 of 3)

 1. Schedule Collective Prayer Times

-I wrote in part 2 about the importance of starting this entire process off with prayer.
+In part 2 , I wrote about the importance of starting this entire process off with prayer.
 In your private, personal time with God, set time aside to pray with specificity for each individual by name.
-This must be a regular and ongoing part of your personal prayer routine, and many pastors do this.
+This must be a regular and ongoing part of your personal prayer routine.
+Many pastors do this, and you should too.

 Take a look right now at the upcoming quarter and schedule three specific times to come together for prayer.